RyanForan19/roryk-site/roryk/README.md

    ```

 ### Database Configuration
-The application uses a self-hosted MongoDB instance via Docker.
-See [`DATABASE_SETUP.md`](./DATABASE_SETUP.md) for detailed setup instructions.
+The application uses a locally installed MongoDB instance managed by PM2.
+The setup script will automatically install and configure MongoDB with proper authentication.

 ## 📁 Project Structure